jackiehjm/stx-docs/doc/source/fault-mgmt/troubleshooting-log-collection.rst

 -   For systems with an up-time of more than 2 months, use the date range options.

-    Use --start-date for the collection of logs on and after a given date:
+    Use ``--start-date`` for the collection of logs on and after a given date:

     .. code-block:: none

         (keystone_admin)$ collect [--start-date | -s] <YYYYMMDD>

-    Use --end-date for the collection of logs on and before a given date :
+    Use ``--end-date`` for the collection of logs on and before a given date:

     .. code-block:: none